Predicting fluid-structure interaction with graph neural networks: Experiments

 where $m^s$ is the mass of the body, $c^s$ and $k^s$ are the damping and stiffness coefficients, respectively for an equivalent mass-spring-damper system of a vibrating structure, $U_{\infty}$ and $D$ denote the free-stream speed and the diameter of cylinder, respectively.
 The natural frequency of the body is given by $f_n=(1/2\pi) \sqrt{k^s/m^s}$, the mass of displaced fluid by the structure is $m^f = \rho^f\pi D^2/4$ for a cylinder cross-section.
-For the current work, we consider the mass ratio $m^*=10$, the Reynolds number $Re=200$, the reduced velocity $U_r=5$ and the damping coefficient $c^s=0$.

-We solve the full-order system (Eqs. \ref{eq:1} and \ref{eq:2}) using Petrov-Galerkin finite elements and a semi-discrete time-stepping scheme \cite{Jaiman2016}.
-The domain and mesh for the ground-truth simulation are plotted in Fig. \ref{fig:cfddomain} and \ref{fig:nnmesh}a.
+For the current work, we consider the mass ratio $m^*=10$, the reduced velocity $U_r=5$ and the damping coefficient $c^s=0$, with a series of Reynolds numbers within the range of $[100,300]$.
+In particular, we sample with the Reynolds number interval of 5, leading to a total of 41 simulations at Reynolds numbers $100,105,\ldots,300$.
+In these simulations, the full-order systems are solved using Petrov-Galerkin finite elements and a semi-discrete time-stepping scheme \cite{Jaiman2016}.
+The domain and mesh for the ground-truth simulation are plotted in Fig. \ref{fig:cfddomain} and \ref{fig:cylmesh}a.
 The inlet has a uniform flow $u_x=U_\infty=1, u_y=0$, the outlet boundary $\Gamma_{out}$ is traction free, and a slip-wall boundary condition is implemented at top and bottom boundaries $\Gamma_{top}$ and $\Gamma_{bottom}$.
 The distance between the side walls is $30D$, and the distances to the upstream and the downstream boundaries are $10D$ and $20D$ respectively.
-The simulation results are validated with the reference values from Li et al. \cite{Li2016}.
-A total of 2499 continuous steps are sampled from a stable condition with a time step $\Delta t=0.04$, which is equivalent to the ground truth time step of the full-order simulation.
+The simulation results at $Re=200$ are validated with the reference values from Li et al. \cite{Li2016}.

+For each simulation, a total of 2499 time steps continuous time steps are sampled from stable condition with a time step $\Delta t^*=0.04$, which is equivalent to the ground truth time step of the full-order simulation.
+These flow data are then interpolated onto a coarser mesh (Fig. \ref{fig:cylmesh}b) before being used for the training and testing of the neural network.
-For the neural network, we use a graph transformed from a coarser mesh (shown in Fig. \ref{fig:nnmesh}b), which has 2204 nodes and 8728 directed edges.
 The ground truth ALE mesh movement of the coarser mesh at each time step is calculated from the ground truth displacement $\boldsymbol{\varphi}^m=(\boldsymbol{\delta x},\boldsymbol{\delta y})$ of the cylinder by modeling the mesh as an elastic material in equilibrium, which is given by

 with boundary conditions